JetBrains/kotlin-playground/README.md

    </code>
   ```

-- `autoIndent="true|false"`: Whether to use the context-sensitive indentation.
+- `auto-indent="true|false"`: Whether to use the context-sensitive indentation.
 Defaults to true.

 - `indent="4"`: How many spaces a block should be indented.
 Defaults to 4.